Simon Tedeschi

-Simon Tedeschi (born 1 May 1981) is an Australian classical pianist and writer.
+Simon Tedeschi (born 1981) is an Australian classical pianist and writer.

-Early life
+Early life and education

-Tedeschi was born in Gosford to Mark Tedeschi QC, Senior Crown Prosecutor for New South Wales, and doctor Vivienne Tedeschi, the daughter of a Polish Holocaust survivor, Lucy Gershwin.
+Simon (Alexander Meir (Note: מֵאִיר)) Tedeschi was born in 1981 in Gosford to Mark Tedeschi QC, Senior Crown Prosecutor for New South Wales, and doctor Vivienne Tedeschi, the daughter of a Polish Holocaust survivor, Lucy Gershwin.

-Raised in a Jewish household, he grew up on the North Shore of Sydney and attended Beaumont Road Public School in West Killara and St Andrew's Cathedral School in Sydney where the headmaster discouraged him from taking part in sports lest he damage his hands.
+Raised in a Jewish household, he grew up on the North Shore of Sydney and attended Beaumont Road Public School in West Killara and St Andrew's Cathedral School in Sydney, where the headmaster discouraged him from taking part in sports lest he damage his hands.

-His teachers were Neta Maughan in Australia, Noretta Conci in England and Peter Serkin in the United States.
+His teachers were Neta Maughan in Australia, Noretta Conci in England, and Peter Serkin in the United States.

 When he was 9 years old, Tedeschi performed Mozart's Piano Concerto No. 19, K.459 in the Sydney Opera House.
 At age 13, he played for Luciano Pavarotti.

 Career

 Tedeschi signed with Sony Music Australia in 2000.
 His debut CD, Simon Tedeschi, was nominated for at the ARIA Music Awards of 2000 for Best Classical Album.
 In 2004 he recorded Tchaikovsky's 1st Piano Concerto and Grieg's Piano Concerto with the Queensland Symphony Orchestra with Richard Bonynge.
 His album, Grieg / Tchaikovsky – Piano Concertos, peaked at No. 12 on the ARIA Classical chart in October 2005.

 In November 2012 he released his next album, Gershwin and Me (Universal Music Group/ABC), which reached No. 4 on the ARIA Classical, No. 5 on the ARIA Hitseekers Albums, No. 68 on the ARIA Top 100 Physical Albums charts in January 2013.
 In that year, a follow-up album, Gershwin Take 2, by Tedeschi with James Morrison and Sarah McKenzie was issued.
 It received two ARIA Award nominations in 2014 for Virginia Read's work as engineer and producer.

 He released a recording of Mussorgsky's Pictures at an Exhibition for ABC/Universal and performed Rachmaninoff's Piano concerto no. 4 with the Sydney Symphony Orchestra.